makersacademy/CV/README.md

 in a company where I can grow my skills a software engineer, I am exited about join an environment of collaboration, discipline and respect, willing to contribute to build a better society.

- from now on glad to use my energy and creativity in designing elegant and efficient software.
-After a few weeks I'll be looking for my first job as a junior developer in London.

 ## Skills
 <!-- #Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
 - Experience